iptv-org/iptv/.github/CONTRIBUTING.md

 To make sure that the broadcast works you need to run it in two main applications: VLC player (https://www.videolan.org/) and Kodi (https://kodi.tv/).
 After starting, do not forget to wait at least a minute, as some broadcasts are started with a delay due to the location of the source.

 If it turns out that the broadcast still does not start, this means that it can be safely deleted from the playlist.
 At the same time, you should delete not only the link to the channel but also the description for it.

-If it turns out that the broadcast still does not start, this means that it can be safely deleted from the playlist.
-At the same time, you should delete not only the link to the channel but also the description for it.
 It would also be nice if you indicated in the description of the PR the reason for the removal of the channel, so that other members of the community could also double-check the channel for their part.